 - Political Communication Practicum: For this practicum course, students identify a political organization or individual who is in need of communication-related support or guidance and subsequently work on a project that meets these needs.
 Students create and submit a proposal that explains the desired outcomes of their project, develop a final portfolio of materials relevant to their project, and write a research paper explaining the investigative work they completed to identify the communication needs of their identified organization or individual.

 Below is a sample curriculum schedule for a student pursuing a 24-month course of study.
-In general, master’s in political communication programs are comprised of 30-60 course credits, which students can complete in 12-24 months of full-time study, or 24-36 months of part-time study.
+In general, master’s in political communication programs are comprised of 30-45 course credits, which students can complete in 12-24 months of full-time study, or 24-36 months of part-time study.
 Please note that specific course titles and content, as well as course sequencing, may vary across different programs.
-Furthermore, many masters in communication programs allow students a degree of flexibility in terms of the order in which they take their concentration classes.
+Furthermore, many masters in communication programs allow students a degree of flexibility in terms of the order in which they take their concentration courses.

-2-Year Sample Curriculum Plan in Political Communication
+2-Year Sample Curriculum Plan for a Master’s in Political Communication

 |Core Courses:||Core Courses:||Core Course: